 Good times are ringing in again for wildlife enthusiasts!

-The Kaziranga National Park, the famous wildlife protected area in India’s northeastern state of Assam, reopened on 21st October, after being shut down because of COVID – 19 pandemic.
+The Kaziranga National Park, the famous wildlife-protected area in India’s northeastern state of Assam, has reopened, after being shut down because of COVID – 19 pandemic.
 This World Heritage Site came back to action as a section of wider easing lockdown restrictions to check the spread of the virus.

-From November 1, 37 tourists are allowed at a time while enjoying elephant safaris around the park.
+Tourists are allowed at a time while enjoy elephant safaris around the park.
 However, they have to strictly adhere to Covid-19 safety rules.